jharwell/libra/docs/usage/project-local.rst

 =========

-The variables listed in this section are generally for configuring various LIBRA features, and therefore are intended to be set via ``project-local.cmake``.
-However, many of the cmdline interface variables detailed in :ref:`usage/configure-time` can be set permanently in ``project-local.cmake`` too, but not all of them.
+The variables listed in this section are generally for configuring various LIBRA features on a per-project basis, and be stable for the duration of the project.
+Therefore, they are intended to be set via ``project-local.cmake``, rather via ``-D`` on the cmdline.
+Many of the cmdline interface variables detailed in :ref:`usage/configure-time` can be set permanently in ``project-local.cmake`` too, but not all of them.
 Exceptions are: